 With Thanks to Perry A~ for original material.

-I am delighted to say that Perry A~ has published an authoritative update to her popular, and informative book.
+I am delighted to say that Perry A~ has published an official update to her favourite, and informative book.
 Perry’s new book is, Calcium Bentonite Clay, Nature’s Pathway To Healing, It is the definitive guide to understanding how clays work.
 During the nine years since the original book was written, Perry A~ has continued to research, explore and discover more amazing facts, uses and applications of Calcium Bentonite Clays.

 Perry A~ guides her readers through scientific data and research, history lessons, and testimonials.
 She provides readers with precise protocols to use clay for optimising one’s personal well being.
 Readers will gain a profound appreciation and awe of Calcium Bentonite Clay’s powerful abilities yet gentle actions.